Trevbytes/kyles_critters/README.md

 ### Acknowledgements

+- For the gallery masonry these two sites were used:
+    - [Masonry](https://masonry.desandro.com/), for the CSS grid layout.
+    - [Images Loaded](https://imagesloaded.desandro.com/), to detect when images have been loaded.
+- A [blog by Zoe Chew](https://medium.com/@whizzoe/in-5-mins-set-up-google-login-to-sign-up-users-on-django-e71d5c38f5d5) on how to set up Google login was very helpful in coding that part of the app.
 - When stuck with coding issues, I used the following sites to help understand/solve the issues: [W3schools](https://www.w3schools.com/) and [StackOverflow](https://stackoverflow.com/)
+- A big thank you to my family and friends who have helped me with testing and support throughout this course.
+> **_NOTE:_** This project was created for educational purposes only